mirfan899/sppas/Packager/doc/01_introduction/12_getting_installing.md

 (about 10 versions a year).
 It is important to update regularly in order to get the latest functions and corrections.

-Updating SPPAS is very (very very!) easy and fast:
+Updating SPPAS is very easy and fast:

 1. Optionally, put the old package into the Trash,
 2. Download and unpack the new version.